-Bonnie Holiday, Chair and Director Peter Lauber, Director, GPS Randy Baxter Emily Dixon Nathan Foster Cindy Livingston Cynthia Reynolds Nich Pollak, Affiliate Marie Pulver, Affiliate
+Bonnie Holiday, Chair and Director Emily Dixon, Director of Field Instruction Randy Baxter Nathan Foster Jaclyn Caroffino, Adjunct

 The social work program of Spring Arbor University is dedicated to helping students build upon and integrate their liberal arts foundation with the knowledge and skills of the social work profession, and to apply social work and Christian values to ethical social work practice.
 We are also dedicated to preparing competent generalist social workers who are sensitive to and appreciative of diversity, committed to social and economic justice, and prepared to empower individuals, families, groups, organizations and communities.